-WordPress is a great SEO friendly platform but for better search engine visibility you need to optimize each and every post or page you publish online.
+WordPress is a great SEO friendly platform but for better search engine visibility you need to SEO optimize each and every page you publish online.

 In other words, if you add a new page on your website it will not appear in your main blog page or in your latest posts widget.

-Pages are mostly used for ‘about us’, ‘contact us’ and any other pages of the website that are not posts i.e. landing pages.
+Pages are mostly used for the ‘about us’, ‘contact us’ and any other pages of the website that are not posts i.e. landing pages.

 Pages can be based on different templates (meaning they can have a different design), while posts are all based on the same template so they have the same design and structure.